Princess Natasha: Comic book

 A comic book adaptation of the series was released through DC Comics in 2006.
-The series ran for four issues and featured Natasha in several scenarios where she must fend off Lubek's attempts at control.
+The series ran for four issues and featured Natasha in various scenarios where she must fend off Lubek's attempts at control.

 Games

-There have been multiple games based upon the Princess Natasha series, many of which were flash games made available on the AOL Kids' website.
-A handheld game adaptation of the series was released through Nintendo on their Game Boy Advance and Nintendo DS systems, entitled Princess Natasha: Student/Secret Agent/Princess.
+There have been several games based upon the Princess Natasha series, many of which were flash games made available on the AOL Kids' website.
+A handheld game adaptation of the series was released through Nintendo on their Game Boy Advance and DS systems, entitled Princess Natasha: Student/Secret Agent/Princess.

-Gameplay for the Nintendo game involved players controlling the title character as she battles enemies and rescues citizens.
+Gameplay for the Nintendo game involved players controlling the titular character as she battles enemies and rescues citizens.
 IGN gave a negative review for the game, criticizing its monotonous gameplay and difficult controls.
 Nintendojo also gave a negative review for the game, saying that the "web is full of free flash games better than Natasha".